Headaches vs. Migraines and How to Get Relief

 Common causes of migraines include inflammation, stress, hormonal changes, lack of sleep, reactions to certain medications, and a family history of migraines.

-We also provided several tips and recommendations for you to naturally prevent and treat the symptoms contributing to and causing migraine headaches.
+In this post we shared several tips and recommendations for you to naturally prevent and treat the symptoms contributing to and causing migraine headaches.
 These include: eliminating migraine-causing foods from your diet such as processed foods, trans fats, sugar, and sodium.
 In fact it is estimated that nearly half of all migraines could be prevented just by improving your diet.
 We also recommend following the anti-inflammatory diet plan; increasing intake of omega-3 fatty acids, magnesium, and B vitamins; managing your stress levels; decreasing your exposure to blue light by using blue light blocker glasses; and using specific natural essential oils like lavender, eucalyptus, rosemary and peppermint oils to relieve and prevent migraine headaches.